Law (LLM, 3 Semesters) – Distance Learning

 Access to Further Studies

-Graduates of the programme can be accepted into Third Cycle degrees (Doctorate Degree)
+Graduates of the programme can be accepted into Third Cycle degrees (Doctoral Degree).

 Admission Criteria

-- Personal letter/Statement of research interest by the prospective student, expressing his/her interest in following the programme, sketching out his/her research profile and mentioning his/her expectations from the programme, regarding his/her personal development and professional perspectives
+- Two recommendation letters and a letter by the prospective student expressing his/her interest in following the program, sketching out his/her research profile and mentioning his/her expectations from the programme, regarding his/her personal development and professional perspectives.

-Students satisfy the English requirements if their first degree was taught in English.
-Otherwise, they would need to present a minimum TOEFL score of 550 paper-based or 213 computer-based, GCSE “O” Level with minimum “C” or IELTS with a score of 6.5 or a score placement at the ENGL-100 level of the University English Placement Test.
+- Students satisfy the English language requirements if their first degree was taught in English.
+Otherwise, they would need to present a minimum TOEFL score 550 and above, or Computer-based TOEFL score of 213 and above, or Internet-based TOEFL (iBT) score 79-80 and above, or GCSE (or GCE) English Language “O” Level of “C” or above or IELTS of 6.5 and above or Cambridge Exams (First Certificate with Grade B and above, as well as Proficiency with Grade C and above or a score placement at the ENGL-100 level of the University English Placement Test.
 The University offers English courses at various levels to help students reach the required standard for admission to a graduate program.

 Course assessment usually comprises of a comprehensive final exam and continuous assessment.
-Continuous assessment can include amongst others, mid-terms, projects etc.
+Continuous assessment can include amongst others, weekly interactive activities, projects, positive online forum participation etc.

 Letter grades are calculated based on the weight of the final exam and the continuous assessment and the actual numerical marks obtained in these two assessment components.
 Based on the course grades the student’s semester grade point average (GPA) and cumulative point average (CPA) are calculated.